shrideio/shoebox/README.md

 The DNS providers a DNS API that is used by Certbot for proofing the domain name ownership for the SSL certificate acquisition.
 [Cloudflare](https://www.cloudflare.com/) is used as the default DNS provider for this setup.

 > IMPORTANT: If Cloudflare is not an option there is a number of [DNS providers compatible with Certbot](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438).
-In this case the actions given below must be adjusted accordingly.
+In this case the actions described below must be adjusted accordingly.

 > WARNING: If the selected DNS provider is not compatible with Certbot the **Network** section may be deemed incompatible, and certificate acquisition and renewal setup must be conducted independently.